-(1) Shares owned at December 31, 2005, as reflected in Amendment No. 7 to Schedule 13G filed with the SEC on February 14, 2006.
-Fidelity Management & Research Company ("Fidelity"), a wholly-owned subsidiary of FMR Corp. ("FMR"), is the beneficial owner of 25,879,015 shares as a result of acting as investment adviser to various investment companies (the "Funds").
-Edward C. Johnson 3d and FMR Corp., through its control of Fidelity, and the Funds each has sole power to dispose of the 25,879,015 shares owned by the Funds.
-Members of the family of Edward C. Johnson 3d, Chairman of FMR Corp., are the predominant owners, directly or through trusts, of Series B shares of common stock of FMR, representing 49% of the voting power of FMR.
+Shares owned at December 31, 2007, as reflected in Amendment No. 9 to Schedule 13G filed with the SEC on February 14, 2008.
+Fidelity (1) Management & Research Company ("Fidelity"), a wholly-owned subsidiary of FMR LLC ("FMR"), is the beneficial owner of 46,273,126 shares as a result of acting as investment adviser to various investment companies (the "Funds").
+Edward C. Johnson 3d and FMR, through its control of Fidelity, and the Funds each has sole power to dispose of the 46,273,126 shares owned by the Funds.
+Members of the family of Edward C. Johnson 3d, Chairman of FMR, are the predominant owners, directly or through trusts, of Series B shares of common stock of FMR, representing 49% of the voting power of FMR.
 The Johnson family group and all other Series B Shareholders have entered into a shareholders' voting agreement under which all Series B shares will be voted in accordance with the majority vote of Series B Shares.
 Accordingly, through their ownership of voting common stock and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR.
 Neither FMR nor Edward C. Johnson 3d has the sole power to vote or direct the voting of the shares owned directly by the Funds, which power resides with the Funds' Boards of Trustees.
 Fidelity carries out the voting of the shares under written guidelines established by the Funds' Boards of Trustees.
-Fidelity Management Trust Company ("FMTC"), a wholly-owned subsidiary of FMR, is the beneficial owner of 250,637 shares as a result of its serving as investment manager of the institutional account(s).
-Edward C. Johnson 3d and FMR, through its control of FMTC, each has sole dispositive power over 250,637 shares and sole power to vote or to direct the voting of 250,637 shares owned by the institutional account(s).
-Strategic Advisers, Inc., a wholly-owned subsidiary of FMR Corp., provides investment advisory services to individuals.
-As such, FMR Corp.'s beneficial ownership includes 6,685 shares beneficially owned through Strategic Advisers, Inc. Fidelity International Limited and various foreign-based subsidiaries provide investment advisory and management services to a number of non-U.S. investment companies (the "International Funds") and certain institutional investors.
-Fidelity International Limited is the beneficial owner of 15,000 shares.
+Strategic Advisers, Inc., a wholly-owned subsidiary of FMR, provides investment advisory services to individuals.
+As such, FMR's beneficial ownership includes 97,866 shares beneficially owned through Strategic Advisers, Inc. Pyramis Global Advisors, LLC ("PGALLC"), an indirect wholly-owned subsidiary of FMR, is the beneficial owner of 220,938 shares as a result of its serving as investment adviser to institutional accounts, non-U.S. mutual funds, or investment companies registered under Section 8 of the Investment Company Act of 1940 owning such shares.
+Edward C. Johnson 3d and FMR, through its control of PGALLC, each has sole dispositive power over 220,938 shares and sole power to vote or to direct the voting of 220,938 shares owned by the institutional accounts or funds advised by PGALLC.
+Pyramis Global Advisors Trust Company ("PGATC"), an indirect wholly-owned subsidiary of FMR, is the beneficial owner of 1,864,097 shares as a result of its serving as investment manager of institutional accounts owning such shares.
+Edward C. Johnson 3d and FMR, through its control of PGATC, each has sole dispositive power over 1,864,097 shares and sole power to vote or to direct the voting of 1,475,559 shares owned by the institutional accounts managed by PGATC.
+Fidelity International Limited and various foreign-